SentientDragon5/CMPM-170-Sheepdog-Herding/README.md

 		- [ ] arbitrary movement
 		- [ ] run torwards center of pack
 		- [ ] herd.gd (finds centerpoint and makes sheep move torwards center when "scared")
-	- [ ] camera controller
+	- [x] camera controller -> Kevin
-		- [ ] average all the points of sheep and dogs and contain all in boundary
+		- [x] average all the points of sheep and dogs and contain all in boundary
-		- [ ] smoothing
+		- [x] smoothing
 	- [ ] polish
 		- [ ] sfx
 			- [ ] walking